pranaybinju/maps_blog/blogs/2019/optimistic-locking-in-rails/optimistic-locking-rails.md

 # Optimistic vs. Pessimistic locking in Rails

-To ensure data integrity, a relational database has to be [ACID](https://en.wikipedia.org/wiki/ACID) compliant.
+An [ACID](https://en.wikipedia.org/wiki/ACID) compliant relational database ensures data integrity.

 ACID = Atomicity, Consistency, Isolation, Durability

 While performing concurrent operations, a database must ensure data integrity.
-Locking mechanism ensure this data integrity and consistency.
+The locking mechanism ensures data integrity and consistency.
 Locks can be a database, table, page or row level.
 [Here is a beginner's guide](https://vladmihalcea.com/a-beginners-guide-to-database-locking-and-the-lost-update-phenomena/) to database locking in PostgreSQL.

-In this article, we will see how [Rails](https://rubyonrails.org/) provides mechanism for optimistic locking on [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html) models.
+In this article, we will see how [Rails](https://rubyonrails.org/) provides a mechanism for optimistic locking on [ActiveRecord](https://guides.rubyonrails.org/active_record_basics.html) models.
 But before we proceed, let us first understand the basics about optimistic and pessimistic locking.

 ## What is optimistic locking?